uros99/MemoryAllocation/README.md

 # MemoryAllocation
-Memory allocation to the operating system kernel
+Memory allocation to the operating system kernel <br>
 This is the implementation of a simplified system for memory allocation.
 The memory allocation system should provide memory allocation and deallocation at the operating system kernel level, using a slab and buddy system.